-Accordingly, support may not be awarded under Section 139 to the party 62against whom is granted a decree of divorce.
-If both parties are granted a divorce, or if one is granted a divorce and the other a decree of separate maintenance, the court may award support to either party after considering the 63application of the equitable doctrine of "clean hands."
-A court is without jurisdiction to award support to a party against whom a divorce is granted unless that party is also granted a divorce or separate maintenance 64decree in the same proceeding.
-Even if a separate maintenance decree has been granted to a spouse, if a divorce is later granted against that spouse, 65 the rights arising under the prior separate maintenance decree cease.
+Accordingly, support may not be awarded under Section 139 to the party 62 against whom is granted a decree of divorce.
+If both parties are granted a divorce, or if one is granted a divorce and the other a decree of separate maintenance, the court may award support to either party after considering the 63 application of the equitable doctrine of "clean hands."
+A court is without jurisdiction to award support to a party against whom a divorce is granted unless that party is also granted a divorce or separate maintenance 64 decree in the same proceeding.
+Even if a separate maintenance decree has been granted to a spouse, if a divorce is later granted against that spouse,

+65 the rights arising under the prior separate maintenance decree cease.

 There is an exception to the rules stated in the preceding paragraph.
-A divorce granted on the ground of incurable insanity does not relieve the spouse to whom the divorce is granted from any duty of support that arises 66 out of the marital relationship.
+A divorce granted on the ground of incurable insanity does not relieve the spouse to whom the divorce is granted from any duty of support that arises out of the marital relationship.

-In requiring support to be paid pursuant to Section 139, the court is 67required to consider the circumstances of both parties.
-The need of the spouse requesting support as well as the ability of the other spouse to 68provide support must be considered.
-A support order made pursuant to Section 139 may be modified or revoked by the court as to support installments that have not yet accrued, but Section 139 forbids the modification or revocation of any support order as to amounts that have accrued prior to the order of 69modification or revocation.
+In requiring support to be paid pursuant to Section 139, the court is required to consider the circumstances of both parties.
+The need of the spouse requesting support as well as the ability of the other spouse to provide support must be considered.
+A support order made pursuant to Section have not yet accrued, but Section 139 forbids the modification or revocation of any support order as to amounts that have accrued prior to the order of modification or revocation.